 Five years later, Walter’s debt is under his control…

-Although he’s not completely debt free yet, that’s by Walter’s own choice.
-He choose to take advantage of the flexibility of Consolidated Credit’s program by leaving a few cards out of the program.
+Although he’s not completely debt-free yet, that’s by Walter’s own choice.
+He chose to take advantage of the flexibility of Consolidated Credit’s program by leaving a few cards out of the program.